Best Video Doorbells 2026: Ring vs Google Nest

 - Integration: Connect to smart locks, lights, and displays for full automation

 Both Ring and Nest work without subscriptions for live viewing.
-But to record and review video history, you need a monthly plan:
+But there's a catch — to record and review video history, you need a monthly plan:

 - Ring Protect Basic: $3.99/month — 180 days video history, one camera